Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Structures on the mapping torus

 \begin{defn} A triple $(M,\lambda_M,f_M)$ is called Weinstein if $(M,\lambda_M)$ is a Liouville manifold with Liouville vector field $Z_M$ and $f_M$ is a proper (generalized) Morse function on $M$ such that

 for some $\epsilon>0$ (and for some Riemannian metric).
 If a pair $(Z_M,f_M)$ satisfies (\ref{Lyapunov}), $Z_M$ is called gradient-like for $f_M$ and $f_M$ is called Lyapunov for $Z_M$ (see \cite{cieliebakeliashbergbook} for more details). \end{defn} Assume $(M,\omega_M)$ is Weinstein, with Weinstein structure $(M,\lambda_M,Z_M,f_M)$.
-We aim to make $T_\phi$ Weinstein, possibly with respect to a deformation equivalent Liouville structure.
+We construct a Weinstein structure on $T_\phi$ that is Liouville deformation equivalent to the Liouville structure constructed in Proposition \ref{prop:liouvtphi}.

 Fix a Weinstein structure on $T_0$ such that the handlebody decomposition is as in Figure \ref{figure:handletorus}.
 The yellow and orange strips (i.e. the vertical and horizontal strips respectively) are the $1$-handles, and the blue and yellow curves (i.e. the vertical and horizontal curves) are the cocores.
 We denote this Weinstein structure by $(\lambda_{T_0},Z_{T_0},f_{T_0})$.